Comoros Country Report

 Health and Medical

-Malaria and other mosquito-borne diseases are present in Comoros, with some strains being resistant to chloroquine.
+Malaria and other mosquito-borne diseases are present in Comoros, with some strains resistant to chloroquine.
 Dengue fever outbreaks have also been periodically reported.
 Medical facilities are limited on all three islands, particularly in rural areas, and most hospitals are private.
-Routine basic medical treatment is available but more serious cases or injuries may require evacuation to a country with more advanced medical infrastructure.
-Basic drugs are available but specialist prescription pharmaceuticals may be in short supply or unavailable.
+Basic drugs are available, but specialist prescription pharmaceuticals may be in short supply or unavailable.
+Tap water is not considered safe for drinking.

 Political